telegramdesktop/tdesktop/docs/building-msvc.md

 #### Install Windows SDKs

 If you didn't install Windows SDKs before, you need to install them now.
-To install the SDKs just open Telegram solution at **D:\TBuild\tdesktop\Telegram.sln** and on startup Visual Studio 2015 will popup dialog box and ask to download and install extra components (including Windows 7 SDK).
+To install the SDKs just open Telegram solution at **D:\TBuild\tdesktop\Telegram.sln** ([jump here to generate Telegram.sln](#setup-gypninja-and-generate-vs-solution)) and on startup Visual Studio 2015 will popup dialog box and ask to download and install extra components (including Windows 7 SDK).

 If you already have Windows SDKs then find the library folder and correct it at configure's command below (like **C:\Program Files (x86)\Windows Kits\8.0\Lib\win8\um\x86**).